WHAT IS PROJECTION MAPPING?

 Any standard projector can achieve the effect, generally the bigger projectors are needed simply to generate more light and better quality of image.

 Basically the technique requires three processes.
-Firstly precise measuring or an accurate 3d model on which to base the next two processes - creating bespoke content and finally the 'mapping' - using special software to manipulate the image as it's projected to precisely fit the real world object.
+Firstly, precise measuring or an accurate 3d model on which to base the next two processes which are - Creating the bespoke content and finally the 'mapping' - this uses special software to manipulate the image as it's projected to precisely fit the real world object.

 Some examples can be seen blow

 Using a 3d scan can produce perfect coverage - Experiments during mapping workshop

 Refugees of the Septic Heart Set - Projection positions and coverage 3d model render above. the result below

 University of Nottingham- Projection positions and coverage 3d model render above. the result below

 Vent media: video projection, video mapping, motion graphics, projection mapping UK midlands